eclipse/steady/docker/readme-pages/Python.md

 1. Get the Steady CLI from `<vulas-root>/cli-scanner/target/cli-scanner-<version>-jar-with-dependencies.jar`.

-2. Create a file `vulas-custom.properties` in the same directory.
+2. Create a file `steady-custom.properties` in the same directory.
 It should contain at least the following configuration settings:

         # Used to identify the app under analysis
         vulas.core.appContext.group = <GROUP>